 Spirit was always considered to have a feminine nature.
 She was the

 life-bearer of the faith.
-Clement of Alexandria states that "she" is
+Clement of Alexandria states that"she"Is

 an indwelling Bride.
 Amongst the Eastern Church communities there is